schmidlidev/schmidlidev.github.io/about.md

 ### What is this?

-Software engineers all have blogs now, I think it's become a requirement.
+Software engineers all have blogs now, I guess it's a requirement.

 ### Contact me